jimregan/notes/_drafts/2026-01-25-hungarian-notes.md

 * **itt vagyok neked** – I’m here for you
 * **na igen** – yeah, right / well yes (often ironic)
 * **még az is** – that too / even that (sarcastic here)

-If you want, I can also give **tone equivalents** (e.g. British vs American sarcasm), but I’ll stop here unless asked.